xliusufe/evar/README.md

 # evar
-R package "evar" Estimating for Expectile Regression Models and Testing for High-dimensional Expectile Regression Models.
+R package "evar" estimating coefficients for expectile regression models and testing coefficients as a whole for high-dimensional expectile regression models.

 # Installation